 THE CREW SECTION

 In this section, you want to list the crew’s names, titles, and call times.
-This is where most crew members, especially in production, gravitate towards to confirm their exact call times for the day.
+This is where most crew members, especially in production, gravitate toward confirming their exact call times for the day.
 I have also seen call sheets with phone information in this area, though it is not necessary as the production office should already have that information.

 DO IT THE EASY WAY!